tomasstolker/species/README.rst

 Attribution
 -----------

 Please cite `Stolker et al. (2020) <https://ui.adsabs.harvard.edu/abs/2019arXiv191213316S/>`_ whenever results from *species* are used in a publication.
 Please also make sure to give credit to the relevant papers regarding the use of the publicly available data that *species* benefits from.
+The *species* logo is `available <https://people.phys.ethz.ch/~stolkert/species/species_logo.zip>`_ for use in presentations.

 Contributing
 ------------